D/2.7 Managing and investigating potential breaches of the QUT Code for responsible conduct of research

 - seeking to re-agitate issues that have already been addressed or determined.

-Persons making frivolous or vexatious complaints may be subject to disciplinary action (B/8.1 QUT Staff Code of Conduct).
+Persons making frivolous or vexatious complaints may be subject to disciplinary action in accordance with the QUT Staff Code of Conduct (B/8.1).

 (g) Record keeping

 Confidentiality will be respected and maintained by all persons involved in the complaint at all times, except where it is necessary to afford natural justice or to ensure matters are adequately investigated.
 Where it is necessary to disclose confidential information, relevant parties will be advised.